Everest Base Camp Trek

 Day 04: Phakding to Namche Bazaar (3,440m/11,284ft): 11km, 5 - 6 hours

 We head out of Phakding to follow the Dudh Kosi River northwards.
 Today's walk takes us through splendid forests with glimpses of the mountains ahead.
-We cross the river several times by airy bridges as we pass through the villages of Benkar, Monzo and Jorsale.
+We cross the river several times by airy bridges as we pass through the villages of Benkar, Monzo, and Jorsale.
 A final bridge brings us to the foot of the steep climb to Namche.
 Halfway up this ascent, we may get our first glimpse, cloud-permitting, of the summit of Everest appearing majestically behind the great ridge of Nuptse-Lhotse.
-A last 300m of climbing brings us to lively Namche Bazaar, the Sherpa capital and the main town in the area.
-Namche is a prosperous Sherpa town and an important trading centre.
-It has a weekly market on Friday afternoon and Saturday morning but the town bustles and hustles all day every day with trekkers, coffee shops, bakeries and stores selling all kinds of trekking and climbing gear as well as Tibetan souvenirs.
-You’d be surprised with the facilities available at this remote altitude amid some of the highest mountains on earth.
+The last 300m of climbing brings us to the lively Namche Bazaar, the Sherpa capital, and the main town in the area.
+Namche is a prosperous Sherpa town and an important trading center.
+It has a weekly market on Friday afternoon and Saturday morning but the town bustles and hustles all day every day with trekkers, coffee shops, bakeries, and stores selling all kinds of trekking and climbing gear as well as Tibetan souvenirs.
+You’d be surprised by the facilities available at this remote altitude amid some of the highest mountains on Earth.
 Overnight at your lodge with all meals included.
 We sleep at an altitude of 3440m.

 Day 05: Acclimatization Day - Namche Bazaar: (3,440m/11,284ft)

-Namche sits nestled between two ridges amidst the huge peaks of the Khumbu and has an assortment of lodges, teashops and souvenir shops as well.
-Its sophisticated position seems to be developed enough to meet western standards, even at remote mountain outpost like this.
-The enterprising Sherpa folks hereabouts have learnt a lot from the big expeditions that have passed this way.
+Namche sits nestled between two ridges amidst the huge peaks of the Khumbu and has an assortment of lodges, tea shops, and souvenir shops as well.
+Its sophisticated position seems to be developed enough to meet Western standards, even at remote mountain outposts like this.
+The enterprising Sherpa folks hereabouts have learned a lot from the big expeditions that have passed this way.
 Said to be the ‘Las Vegas’ of the Khumbu, Namche is just the place to spend a rest day, acclimatizing to the new altitude before setting off towards Tengboche.
-Alternatives for acclimatization walks include a drop in to Khunde hospital which was set-up by Sir Edmund Hillary, and a one hour walk up to the Everest view hotel above Namche for delightful sunset views of Ama Dablam, Nuptse, Lhotse and Everest.
-There are also sublime views from the national park centre and museum just above the town.
+Alternatives for acclimatization walks include a drop-in to Khunde Hospital which was set up by Sir Edmund Hillary, and a one-hour walk up to the Everest view hotel above Namche for delightful sunset views of Ama Dablam, Nuptse, Lhotse, and Everest.
+There are also sublime views from the national park center and museum just above the town.
 We enjoy ourselves at Namche and then settle in for the night before hitting the trails the next day.
-All meals include breakfast, lunch and dinner.
+All meals include breakfast, lunch, and dinner.
 We sleep at an altitude of 3440m.

 Day 06: Namche Bazaar to Tengboche (3,870m/12,694ft): 10km, 5- 6 hours

 After enjoying our breakfast in Namche, we hit the trail towards Tengboche enjoying superb views of Mt.
-Everest, Nuptse, Lhotse, Ama Dablam and close up views of Thamserku.
-Our trek follows on the gradual trail with some ups and downs overlooking glorious views of the great Himalaya.
-Along the way we can spot wild fauna like pheasant, musk deer, or a herd of Himalayan Thar.
-The trail goes gradually down up to Kyangjuma.
-The path eventually reaches Sanasa which is the major trail junction to Gokyo valley and Everest Base Camp.
+Everest, Nuptse, Lhotse, Ama Dablam, and close-up views of Thamserku.
+Our trek to EBC follows the gradual trail with ups and downs overlooking glorious views of the great Himalayas.
+Along the way, we can spot wild fauna like pheasant, musk deer, or a herd of Himalayan Thar.
+The trail goes gradually down to Kyangjuma.
+The path eventually reaches Sanasa which is the major trail junction to Gokyo Valley and Mount Everest Base Camp.
 The track then follows through the pine forests and after we cross the prayer flags festooned bridge over Dudh Koshi River, we reach Phunki Thenga, a small settlement with a couple of teahouses and a small army post amidst the alpine woods.
-After having a relaxed lunch at Phunki Thenga we then have a little tough climb steep up through the pine forests before we reach Tengboche.
-Tengboche is a great place for close up views of Ama-Dablam, Nuptse, and Everest and the biggest Buddhist Monastery in Khumbu region is found hereabouts.
-We stay overnight at lodge in Tengboche with all meals included.
+After having a relaxed lunch at Phunki Tenga we then have a little tough climb up through the pine forests before we reach Tengboche.
+Tengboche is a great place for close-up views of Ama-Dablam, Nuptse, and Everest and the biggest Buddhist Monastery in the Khumbu region is found hereabouts.
+We stayed overnight at a lodge in Tengboche with all meals included.
 We sleep at an altitude of 3870m.

 Day 07: Tengboche to Dingboche (4,360m/14,300 ft): 9km, 5 - 6 hours